fariasmarcos/mailspring-flatpak/README.md

 ### ⚠️ Warning: This repository is for testing purposes only! ⚠️

 Not all use cases have been tested.
-If you find something that isn't working, please let me know by open an issue.
+If you find something that isn't working, please let me know by opening an issue.

 # Mailspring on Flatpak
 The best email app for people and teams at work.
 This repository allows installing Mailspring through Flatpak.